maelys-mcardle/snowflake/README.md

 03 00 01            ;; Output BANK @01
 ```

-To learn how to write code in Snowflake, see the [documentation directory][3].
+To learn how to write code in Snowflake, see the [documentation][3].
 To see code for other programs written in Snowflake, see the [samples directory][4].

 [1]: https://www.maelys.bio/